morrownr/8814au/README.md

 $ sudo sh remove-driver.sh

-My plan is to take this repo offline once the new driver is stabilized in the Linux Mainline kernel as this driver has never been a very good driver.
-It has just been the only thing we have had.
+My plan is to discontinue maintenance updates on this repo with the update for kernel 6.14.

 Regards,